-Elderflowers are finally in bloom and while we usually start with elderflower cordial, it's not soon after that we turn to something a bit more... intoxicating.
+Elderflowers are in bloom in late May and while we usually start with elderflower cordial, it's not soon after that we turn to something a bit more... intoxicating.
 Elderflower champagne is easy to make, all you need is a few easy-to-find ingredients and some containers with tight-fitting lids (we recommend sturdy swing-top glass bottles).
 We can't think of a better way to toast in the summer than with a glass of elderflower fizz!

 - 4 litres hot water